Request a Training from our Catalog

 Invest in Your Health: Where Y’at-Using Mapping to Define Hazards in Agriculture

 Participants will learn about the Hazard Mapping curriculum and will be given access to all teacher and student materials after completing the webinar.
-A Hazard Map is a visual representation of the workplace where there are hazards that could cause injuries or illness.
+A Hazard Map is a visual representation of the hazards in a workplace that could cause injuries or illness.
 The Hazard Mapping method draws on what students know from their farming experience.
 The Hazard Mapping approach works best when conducted among a small group of students with some similarity in their work and exposures.
-Read More

 More than Milk: Strong Bones and Injury Prevention for Aging Women in Ag